Faxn/Discord-Bot-YesMan/README.md

 Install requirements (Requires root if not using virtualenv).

-`
+`pip install -r requirements.txt`

-pip install -r requirements.txt
+Run tests with pytest

-`
+`python -m pytest`

 Run the bot and follow the instructions to connect it to your discord server.